 Dining on St. Barth compares favorably to almost anywhere in the world.
 Varied and exquisite cuisine, a French flair in the decor, sensational wine, and attentive service make for a wonderful epicurean experience in almost any of the more than 80 restaurants.
 On most menus, freshly caught local seafood mingles on the plate with top-quality provisions that arrive regularly from Paris.
 Interesting

 selections on the Cartes de Vins are no surprise, but don’t miss the sophisticated cocktails whipped up by island bartenders.
 They are worlds away from cliché Caribbean rum punches with paper umbrellas.
-The signature drink of St. Barth is called "’ti punch," a rum concoction similar to a Brazilian Caipirinha.
-It’s also fun to sit at a bar and ask the attractive bartender for their own signature cocktail.
+The signature drink of St. Barth is called "’ti punch," a rum concoction similar to a Brazilian caipirinha.
+It’s also fun to sit at a bar and ask the attractive bartender for his or her own signature cocktail.

-Most restaurants offer a chalkboard full of daily specials that are usually a good bet.
+Most restaurants offer a chalkboard of daily specials, usually a good bet.
 But even the pickiest eaters will find something on every menu.
-Some level of compliance can be paid to dietary restrictions within reason, and especially if explained in French; just be aware that French people generally let the chef work his or her magic.
-Expect your meal to be costly; however, you can dine superbly and somewhat economically if you limit pricey cocktails, watch wine selections, share appetizers or desserts, and pick up snacks and picnic meals from one of the well-stocked markets.
-Or you could follow the locals to small crêperies, cafés, sandwich shops, and pizzerias in the main shopping areas.
+Some level of compliance will be paid to dietary restrictions, especially if explained in French; just be aware that French people generally let the chef work his or her magic.
+Vegetarians will find many options on every menu.
+Expect meals to be costly, but you can dine superbly and somewhat economically if you limit pricey cocktails, watch wine selections, share appetizers or desserts, and pick up snacks and picnics from one of the well-stocked markets.
+Or you can follow the locals to small crêperies, cafés, sandwich shops, and pizzerias in the main shopping areas.
 Lunch is usually less costly than dinner.
-Ti Creux means "snack" or "small bite."
+Ti creux means "snack" or "small bite."

 Lavish publications feature restaurant menus and contacts.
-Ask at your hotel or look on the racks at the airport for current issues.
+Ask at your hotel or look on the racks at the airport.
 Reservations are strongly recommended and, in high season, essential.
-Lots of restaurants now accept reservations through their website or by email.
+Lots of restaurants now accept reservations on their website or by email.
 Check social media.
 Except during the Christmas–New Year's season it's not usually necessary to book far in advance.
 A day's—or even a few hours'—notice is usually sufficient.
 At the end of the meal, as in France, you must request the bill.
 Until you do, you can feel free to linger at the table and enjoy the complimentary vanilla rum that's likely to appear.

 Check restaurant bills carefully.
 A service compris (service charge) is always added by law, but you should leave the server 5% to 10% extra in cash.
-You'll usually come out ahead if you charge restaurant meals on a credit card in euros instead of paying with American currency, as your credit card might offer a better exchange rate than the restaurant (though since some credit cards nowadays have conversion surcharges around 3%, the benefit of using plastic is rapidly disappearing).
+You'll usually come out ahead if you charge restaurant meals on a credit card in euros instead of paying with American currency, as your credit card might offer a better exchange rate than the restaurant (unless your credit card charges a conversion surcharge).
 Many restaurants serve locally caught langouste (lobster); priced by weight, it's usually the most expensive item on a menu and, depending on its size and the restaurant, will range in price from $40 to $60.

 What to Wear: A bathing suit and gauzy top or shift is acceptable at beachside lunch spots, but not really in Gustavia.
 Jackets are never required and are rarely worn by men, but most people do dress fashionably for dinner.
-Casual chic is the idea; women wear whatever is hip, current, and sexy.
-You can't go wrong in a tank dress or anything clingy and ruffly with white jeans and high sandals.
+St. Barth is for fashionistas; women wear whatever is hip, current, and sexy.
+You can't go wrong in a tank dress or a sexy top with white jeans, high sandals, and flashy accessories.
 The sky is the limit for high fashion at nightclubs and lounges in high season, when you might (correctly) think everyone in sight is a model.
 Leave some space in your suitcase; you can buy the perfect outfit here on the island.
 Nice shorts (not beachy ones) at the dinner table may label a man américain, but many locals have adopted the habit, and nobody cares much.
 Wear them with a pastel shirt to really fit in (never tucked in).
 Pack a light sweater or shawl for the occasional breezy night.